kylep16/KYLEP16/README.md

 I founded **NEP2UNE**, an e-commerce clothing brand that has generated **$100K+ in sales** and reached customers across **17 countries**.

-Building my own brand taught me to think beyond visuals and consider the entire product experience — from user behavior and conversion to branding and business strategy.
+Building my own brand taught me to think beyond visuals and consider the entire product experience, from user behavior and conversion to branding and business strategy.

 ## 📍 Currently